raymonddoan/Vue-3-Firebase-Course/docs/self-notes.md

 ### Computed properties

 Computed properties are a way to define data in the component, based on the data within the component.

+## #4 - The Vue CLI & Bigger Projects

+### Project walkthrough

+Since we are directly importing Vue, then we don't need to use `Vue.createApp`.
+We can also get the specific module into the code, not the whole Vue package.